 In 2012, Oaksterdam University moved to its current location and in the pursuant 7 years, OU has expanded its classes to include an Outdoor Cultivation Semester, including Site Selection, Land Prep, Strain Selection, Irrigation, Organics and Soil Science, and Greenhouse Gardening.
 OU also offers a 5-day weekend Cultivation Seminar (both in Oakland, Las Vegas and in traveling seminars around the country), where students receive a breadth of instruction on designing, equipping, and operating a cultivation site.
 Many of these students have been from states with new cannabis laws and are currently applying for dispensary and cultivation permits.

 In 2019, Joey became the Horticulture Department Chair.
 During Joey's tenure at Oaksterdam University, he has worked alongside numerous industry leaders and been thoroughly educated about nearly every facet of the cannabis industry.
 One of Joey's esteemed colleagues, author and Oaksterdam University instructor, Ed Rosenthal, is recognized as the international authority on cannabis cultivation.
-Ed has asked Joey to write his own books on cannabis cultivation, which Ed is hoping to publish.
+Ed has commissioned Joey to co-author and edit his newest book on cannabis horticulture.

 2017 - 2019: Cultivation Director | Terra Luna Farms - Sonoma County, CA